websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

     1195|Active     |   15|Acme P9G2 Greeting Impl (1.0.0)|1.0.0
     ```

-1. List the Implementation module's service capabilities by executing the following command, replacing the number with the module's bundle ID.
+1. List the Implementation module service capabilities by executing the following command, replacing the number with your module's ID.

     ```bash
     g! inspect capability service  1195